 Both gave me incredibly healthy skin.
 Before microcurrent, I considered that a very vague benefit.
 That’s because I didn’t realise how much of a difference a healthy complexion makes.
 It means hydrated, firm, bouncy, and dewy skin.
-My large pores became tight and my skin was beautifully silky to touch.
+My large pores became tight and my skin was beautifully silky to the touch.

-There were also some temporary effects to de-puff my eyes and soften my under-eye fine lines.
+And there are some temporary effects to de-puff my eyes and soften my under-eye fine lines.

-However, results vary by person, and you may not get ALL the results you hope for.
+But results vary by person, and you may not get ALL the results you hope for.
 As I also found.

 Microcurrent didn’t tighten my under-chin wobble.
 I became fixated on this during the first few months because I’d expected a noticeable change.
 So, I did more frequent sessions in a bid to tighten it up.
 It didn’t work.
 But as soon as I accepted this, I could concentrate on what good the microcurrent was doing to my skin.